IfeAkiWad/learning_hooks/README.md

 ## Installation

-Run `npm install` in terminal for frontend to install all of the necessary gems in the frontend.
+Run `npm install` in terminal to install all of the necessary gems.

 ## Requirements

-Run `npm start`, to start and open the client browser for the frontend.
+Run `npm start`, to start and open the client browser.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.